GIS Data Visualization

 |6||Google Earth and KML: LOD, scene graphs and vector data Read: kml documentation;||Start to bend GE to your will.
 Image overlay.
 Embedded map.
 Placemarks.
 Export KML.|

 |7||Transformational View||Python to read data and write KML to symbolize it with Graduated Point Symbols.
 Color.
 (Map projection?)|

 Symbology: Time and Animation

 Read: Slocum ch 21

-Term project idea due: 1 page outlining the question or problem, the data, and a sketch of the visualization(s) you intend to produce.
+Term project idea due about now 1 page outlining the question or problem, the data, and a sketch of the visualization(s) you intend to produce.

-Graphic Limits, the Web and Cartographic Design; How to Assess
+Graphic communication and How to Assess what we see?

 Read: McKendry & Machlis (2008) "Cartographic design and the quality of climate change maps", Climate Change , v.
 95, n.
 1&2, pp 219-230.